merklebot/SpotLessons/Lesson1/material.md

 ## Connect to Robot

-- If you have scheduled lesson with our Spot, connect via app.merklebot.com platform as described in [connection section of course readme](../readme.md#play-with-our-robot).
+- If you have scheduled lesson with our Spot, check [connection section of course readme](../readme.md#play-with-our-robot).
 We will take care of E-Stop for this lesson.

 - If you have your own Spot, you should activate E-Stop by yourself.
 The easiest way to do it via Spot's tablet.